craftcms/docs/docs/commerce/1.x/docs/variant-model.md

 Variants are Craft Elements and also Purchasables.

-VariantModel's have the following attributes and methods:
+VariantModel objects have the following attributes and methods:

 ## Attributes